tinavanschelt/gatsby-source-google-photos/README.md

 # Gatsby-Source-Google-Photos

-A Gatsby source plugin for sourcing photos from specific albums in your Google Photos Library and creating `GooglePhoto` nodes.
+A [Gatsby](https://www.gatsbyjs.org/) plugin for sourcing photos from specific albums in your Google Photos Library and creating `GooglePhoto` nodes.

-## Getting started
+## Requirements for getting started

 In order to use this plugin you need to create a project and get a `Client ID` and `Client secret` from the [Google API Console](https://console.developers.google.com/apis/library?project=pragmatic-mote-231017&folder&organizationId).
 To obtain the necessary credentials follow the "Configure your app" [instructions](https://developers.google.com/photos/library/guides/get-started#configure-app) in the **Get started with REST** section of the Google Photos API docs.